-Most people travel to Gustavus by a short jet, bush plane, or ferry ride from Juneau, Alaska’s capital.
-An Alaska Airlines jet services our modern airport during the summer.
+Most people travel to Gustavus by jet, bush plane, or ferry ride from Juneau, Alaska’s capital.
+Alaska Airlines services our modern airport during the summer.
 We are located in Alaska’s southeast “panhandle”–a stretch of protected coastline that offers the best of Alaska and America to visitors from around the world.
-Kayak, charter fishing and whale watching trips to the south of Gustavus offer unparalleled chances to explore the Tongass National Forest, America’s largest and wildest.
-To the north lies Glacier Bay National Park and Preserve, home to the greatest concentration of tidewater glaciers in the world and the most popular destination of visitors to Gustavus.

-By Ferry: The Alaska Marine Highway System (AMHS) announced their 2018 Summer Sailing Schedule with weekly sailings to the community of Gustavus, the Gateway City to Glacier Bay National Park and Preserve.
+By Ferry: The Alaska Marine Highway System (AMHS) has weekly sailings to the community of Gustavus, the Gateway City to Glacier Bay National Park and Preserve.
 If you’re planning a 4 day or 10 day trip, you can see more using the Alaska Marine Highway.

-By Jet: Alaska Airlines make a daily round-trip from Juneau in the afternoon.
+By Jet: Alaska Airlines make a daily round-trip from Juneau in the summer season only.
 This flight connects north to Anchorage and south to Seattle.
 Alaska Airlines is the only jet service to southeast Alaska.

-Gustavus Airport is State-owned with jet capability.
+Personal Aircraft: Gustavus Airport is State-owned with jet capability.
 The airport has two asphalt runways: 6,700′ and 3,010″.
-Alaska Airlines has daily flights in the summer and there are many small planes, corporate jets and several air taxi services that use the airport.
+There are many small planes, corporate jets and several air taxi services that use the airport.
 Float planes land at Bartlett Cove and there is a 10-mile local road connecting with the airport.
 Air traffic is relatively high during peak summer months.
-Cruise ships include the Bay in their itinerary but never dock.

-Gustavus Dock is used by small charter boats regularly in the summer.
-The dock is loading only and heavy tackle is necessary for anchoring nearby.
-Private boats seek better anchorage in Bartlett Cove in Glacier Bay National Park.
-Park Regulations limit the number of boats entering Glacier Bay, to protect the humpback whale habitat.
-Permits are required for boaters between June 1 and August 31, and may be obtained from the National Park Service (907-697-2268).
-Salmon River is tidal and has a small boat harbor and ramp for unloading freight and launching private craft.
-Kayaks may be rented with guides from the Gustavus Dock.
+Bartlett Cove: Private boats seek better anchorage in Bartlett Cove in Glacier Bay National Park.
+To protect the humpback whale habitat, park regulations limit the number of boats entering Glacier Bay.
+Permits are required for boaters between June 1 and August 31, and may be obtained from the National Park Service 907-697-2268.